Altiscale/spark-sql-perf/README.md

 you will need.
 It can be found [here](https://github.com/davies/tpcds-kit).

 ```
-// If not done already, you have to set the path for the results
+// OPTIONAL: If not done already, you have to set the path for the results
-spark.config("spark.sql.perf.results", "/tmp/results")
+// spark.config("spark.sql.perf.results", "/tmp/results")

 import com.databricks.spark.sql.perf.tpcds.Tables
 // Tables in TPC-DS benchmark used by experiments.